-One of the most common injuries to the knee of dogs is tearing of the cranial cruciate ligament (CCL).
+One of the most common injuries to the stifle (knee) of dogs is tearing of the cranial cruciate ligament (CCL).
 This ligament is similar to the anterior cruciate ligament (ACL) in humans.
 There are actually two cruciate ligaments inside the knee: the cranial cruciate ligament and caudal cruciate ligament.
-They are called “cruciate” because they “cross” over each other inside the middle of the knee.
-For more information on these ligaments and how they can become damaged, see the handout “Cranial Ligament Rupture in Dogs.”
+They are called cruciate because they cross over each other inside the middle of the knee.
+For more information on these ligaments and how they can become damaged, see the handout "Cranial Ligament Rupture in Dogs."

-When the CCL is torn or injured, the shin bone (tibia) slides forward with respect to the thigh bone (femur), which is known as a positive drawer sign.
+When the CCL is torn or injured, the tibia (shin bone) slides forward with respect to the femur (thigh bone), which is known as a positive drawer sign.
 Most dogs with this injury cannot walk normally and experience pain.
 The resulting instability damages the cartilage and surrounding bones and leads to osteoarthritis (OA).

 What options are there for repairing my dog’s torn CCL?

-“Surgery generally is recommended as quickly as possible to reduce permanent, irreversible joint damage and relieve pain.”
+"Surgery is generally recommended as soon as possible to reduce permanent, irreversible joint damage and relieve pain."

 Several surgical techniques are currently used to correct CCL rupture.
 Each procedure has unique advantages and potential drawbacks.
 Your veterinarian will guide you through the decision-making process and advise you on the best surgical option for your pet.
 This handout covers two types of CCL surgery: external capsular or extracapsular lateral suture (ECLS) stabilization and the TightRope® procedure.

-For information on other types of surgery used to correct CCL injuries in dogs, see the handout “Cranial Cruciate Ligament Repair: Tibial Plateau Leveling Osteotomy (TPLO) and Tibial Tuberosity Advancement (TTA).”
+For information on other types of surgery used to correct CCL injuries in dogs, see the handouts "Cranial Cruciate Ligament Repair: Tibial Plateau Leveling Osteotomy (TPLO)" and "Cranial Cruciate Ligament Repair: Tibial Tuberosity Advancement (TTA)".

 My veterinarian has suggested surgically fixing my dog’s CCL using an external capsular repair technique called ECLS.
 What does this surgery involve?